 To open short positions on EUR/USD, you need:

-Trading is carried out just above 30 and 50 moving averages, which indicates the likelihood of the euro's succeeding growth.
+Trading is carried out above 30 and 50 moving averages, which indicates the advantage of euro bulls.

 Note: The period and prices of moving averages are considered by the author on the H1 hourly chart and differs from the general definition of the classic daily moving averages on the daily D1 chart.